-Jennifer is the Client Director of Telecommunications Dispute Resolution Service and also of our Workplace Conflict services.
+Jennifer is the Client Director of Telecommunications Dispute Resolution and also of our Workplace Conflict services.
 In managing these services, she finds practical ways to improve our service and provides guidance to the team.
 As part of her role, Jennifer regularly engages with community organisations, the telecommunications sector and the employment sector.

 Jennifer often works with organisations to develop their skills to help prevent and manage future disputes.
 She also delivers tailored workshops to help businesses to manage and learn from complaints.
 Jennifer says that working with employers and employees has been a part of her career right from law school through to present.
 Her experience includes managing workplace investigations, developing tailored complaints processes, building conflict resiliency and intervening as a neutral party to help resolve workplace conflict.